 The A-TEAM is a Marie Curie Initial Training Network (ITN) made up of eight partners from across Europe.
 Its overriding hypothesis is that current approaches used to monitor human exposure to chemicals in consumer products can be improved substantially by fillings gaps in scientific data and understanding upon which current practices are founded.
 In so doing, it will improve assessment of risk associated both with recent and current-use chemicals, as well as those under development, leading ultimately to more sustainable approaches in the use of chemicals, and enhancing our ability to evaluate the effectiveness of strategies designed to reduce human exposure to chemicals.
+If you want to join or create your own project that would raise questions related to human homeostasis, the impact of a polluted environment on the human body and interactions with chemical substances.
+You can turn to mba essay writers for help in such an endeavor.
 Our principal objectives are to provide robust scientific information to improve understanding of:

 A-TEAM will use a range of state-of-the-art techniques in the fields of analytical chemistry, human biomonitoring, in vitro tests of chemical uptake and metabolism, and mathematical modelling.
 The network is an interdisciplinary cooperative of biologists, chemists, mathematical modellers, and nutritionists.
 Intersectoral aspects unite basic and applied scientists working in universities, an SME, a large (non-university) research organisation and a national government research institute.
 Combined, the non-university partners host nearly 40% of A-TEAM’s researcher months.
 The project’s science and technology objectives will be delivered in four Work Packages, each of which is comprised of a number of individual but closely-linked research projects: